 If you want to collect in store, your subscription will be available on the first of every month.
 Remember, to organize a subcription-to-collect, you need to purchase in store!

 What if I’ve read one of the titles in the list?

-Just let us know the before the 5th of the month and we can swap it out for you.
-You can swap THREE titles per 12 month subscription, and ONE title per 4 month subscription.
+Just let us know when you receive your book and we can swap it out for you.
+You can swap THREE titles per 12 month subscription, and TWO titles per 4 month subscription.

 “There will come a time when it isn’t ‘They’re spying on me through my phone’ anymore.
 Eventually, it will be ‘My phone is spying on me’.”

 “Cities controlled by big companies are old hat in science fiction.
 My grandmother left a whole bookcase of old science fiction novels.
 The company-city subgenre always seemed to star a hero who outsmarted, overthrew, or escaped “the company.”
 I’ve never seen one where the hero fought like hell to get taken in and underpaid by the company.
 In real life, that’s the way it will be.
 That’s the way it always is.”